4DimK/Prusa-MINI-bear-Z10-mod/README.md

 All parts are licensed under the GNU GENERAL PUBLIC LICENSE, Version 3.
 For more details please check the LICENSE file.

 ## Credit and inspiration
-- [Prusa Research](https://www.prusa3d.com/) for all the community contribution and open-source 3D printers.
+- [Prusa Research](https://www.prusa3d.com/) for all the contributions to the 3D printing commuynity and open-source 3D printers.
 - [Grégoire Saunier](https://github.com/gregsaun) for his work on the [Prusa MK3S upgrade](https://github.com/gregsaun/prusa_i3_bear_upgrade), including the [Bear X axis](https://github.com/gregsaun/bear_extruder_and_x_axis).
 Additionally, credits are given to the original developers of the projects and products as cited by Grégoire Saunier.
 - [3DPGVA](https://github.com/3DPGVA) for his original [Bear adaptation](https://www.printables.com/model/37939-prusa-mini-mk3s-bear-ultra-upgraded) for Prusa MINI and [Buddy board case](https://www.printables.com/model/36612-prusamini-buddy-board-case-for-mk3s-like).
 - [Tomson](https://www.printables.com/social/88572-tomson/models?o=download_count) for providing the 10mm Z idler [source files](https://www.printables.com/model/64032-mini-bear-remixsmokistylewith-alternative-z-rod/files) I started with.